Swertin/BulkNftBurnTool/readme.md

 ## To Setup:

-Make a copy of .env-example, and name it as `.env`
+Make a copy of .env-example, and name it `.env`

 **In the .env file:**<br/>